tahakara/discogo/README.md

 - `GET  /disco/health` — Health check
 - `GET  /disco/version` — Version info

 ## Configuration

 - Service types and providers are defined in [`conf.json`](conf.json).
 - Environment variables are loaded from `.env` or `.env-prod`.
+- Supports cloud environment variables and secret management (e.g., Kubernetes Secrets, AWS Parameter Store)

+## Cloud Deployment Examples

+- **Docker Compose**: Use `docker-compose.yml` to run DiscoGo and Redis together for local development or simple cloud deployments.
+- **Kubernetes**: Deploy DiscoGo as a Deployment and expose via a Service.
+Use ConfigMaps and Secrets for configuration.
+- **Cloud Redis**: Point your configuration to a managed Redis instance for production-grade reliability.

 ## License